levimuller/breast_cancer_classifier/README.md

 4. Initialize variables to be used for finding the most accurate number of neighbors for the K Nearest Neighbors classifier model.
 5. Create the KNN Classifier model and fit it to the training data, then use it on the validation data and see how accurate it is.
 6. Plot the accuracies of the model depending on the number of neighbors used for classification using Matplotlib.
-7. Based on the plot, choose the optimum number of neighbors and create a new classification model using that number.
+7. Based on the plot, choose the optimum number of neighbors and create a new classification model using that number. (k=8 for 96.5% accurate predictions)